• Skip to primary navigation

 This deeply flavored homemade lemonade tastes like summer in a glass.
 Packed with fresh lemon juice and roasted fruit, each sip strikes the perfect balance between sweet and sour.
 Not to mention that it’s the prettiest shade of pink!

 Roasting all kinds of fruits and vegetables helps to accentuate various flavors and promote caramelization due to the natural sugars within your produce along with the additional sugar added if preferred.
-Roasting fruits is a particularly favorite method of mine that I take advantage of during the peak of strawberry season! only takes a few easy steps!
+Roasting fruits is a particularly favorite method of mine that I take advantage of during the peak of strawberry season! only takes a few easy steps and is delicious on ice cream!

 In case you're curious what it looks like to roast fruits, I've added some step-by-step photos below depicting the process!
 As you can see, I scatter my strawberries, cherries, and cuts of rhubarb on a baking sheet, toss with a bit of sugar, and roast at 350 degrees F for about 30 minutes gently stirring throughout the process.